nicehamburger/MNISTDigitClassification/README.md

 # MNIST Digit Classification with Convolutional NN

 This repository contains a complete implementation of a Convolutional Neural Network (CNN) designed to classify handwritten digits from the MNIST dataset.
-The project implements model selection through stratified cross-validation and hyperparameter tuning.
+The project applies model selection through stratified cross-validation and hyperparameter tuning.

 ## Project Overview